 A: A healthy weight goes back to portion control and exercise.
 I recommend cats be kept indoors, so you should have enough environmental enrichment to keep your cat happy.
 Have vertical spaces and climbing trees.
 Provide places where they can hide and play.
 But portion control is the main thing.
 Don’t free feed your cat.

-Q: Will my tomcat stop running away from home if I neuter him?
+Q: Will my tomcat stop running away from home if I neuter them?

 A: We don’t recommend having free-roaming cats.
-And if you have an unaltered male cat, you’re probably not seeing much of him anyway.
+And if you have an unaltered male cat, you’re probably not seeing much of them anyway.

 Usually, neutering a tom will curb its desire to roam, although cats are a little different than dogs and wander for reasons other than reproducing, such as hunting.
 So neutering will reduce the instinct to roam, but it won’t eliminate it.